 Robert Icke

-Robert Icke, born in 1986 in Stockton-on-Tees, England, is a director, author, and theater manager.
-He became known for his radical reworkings of classical texts.
+Robert Icke, born in 1986 in Stockton-on-Tees, England, is an author, director, and theatre director.
+He became known for his radical reworkings of classic texts.

-Icke has directed at the National Theatre London, Almeida Theatre, London’s West End, Broadway, Toneelgroep Amsterdam, Staatstheater Stuttgart, and Burgtheater Vienna.
-For his work, Icke has received numerous awards, including the Critics’ Circle Theatre Award, the Evening Standard Theatre Award, the UK Theatre Award, and as the youngest recipient so far, the Laurence Olivier Award.
-For his German adaptation of the «Orestie» at Schauspiel Stuttgart, he received the Kurt-Hübner-Regiepreis in 2019.
+Icke has received numerous awards for his work, including the Critics' Circle Theatre Award, the Evening Standard Theatre Award, the UK Theatre Award, and — as the youngest recipient to date — the Laurence Olivier Award.
+For his German adaptation of «Orestie» at the Schauspiel Stuttgart, he received the Kurt Hübner Directing Prize in 2019.
+He is a Fellow of the Royal Society of Literature.
+Among his best-known works are adaptations of «Hamlet», «Mary Stuart», «Oedipus», «1984» (co-written with Duncan Macmillan) and «Player Kings», which have been seen, among other venues, in London's West End.

 Oedipus, the lead candidate of a new political movement, is as good as assured of election victory.
 But why are the circumstances of his predecessor’s fatal road traffic accident classified?
 And what is the fake news regarding his origins about?
 Oedipus starts to investigate – despite all the warnings.
 As in his updating of Schnitzler’s «The Doctor», Robert Icke has radically translated a theatre classic into the present.
 Icke’s «Oedipus» looks behind the myth and is both a family tragedy and a political thriller.